sveltejs/kit/documentation/docs/30-advanced/60-images.md

 <img alt="The project logo" src={logo} />
 ```

-To reference assets directly in the markup, you can use a preprocessor such as [`@sveltejs/static-img`](#static-image-transforms), which also transforms images, or [svelte-preprocess-import-assets](https://github.com/bluwy/svelte-preprocess-import-assets) which simply creates the import for you without other changes.
+To reference assets directly in the markup, you can use a preprocessor such as [`@sveltejs/static-img`](#static-image-transforms), which is discussed below and additionally transforms your images.

-For assets included via the CSS `url()` function, you may find [`vitePreprocess`](https://kit.svelte.dev/docs/integrations#preprocessors-vitepreprocess) useful.

 ## Transforming background